 Quiet confidence is exuded by the interior, which is finished in dark colours.
 Electrically adjustable sport seats finished in Fine Nappa leather and embossed with the 'S' logo are standard in UK versions, and are combined with decorative inserts in either brushed aluminium or, on request, carbon.
 In the darkness, the atmosphere is enhanced by the contour/ambient lighting package.

 As the most recent introductions to the fast-growing e-tron family the two new S models are naturally equipped with the digital MMI touch response control system with its two large central displays, and with the Audi virtual cockpit positioned directly in front of the driver, who can select a special e tron screen that focuses exclusively on the car’s electric drive functionality.
 A head-up display can also be added to project information even more conveniently onto the windscreen in the driver’s field of vision.

 he MMI navigation plus control and infotainment system is also included as standard.
 Behind its many functions is the third generation modular infotainment platform (MIB 3), which completes all tasks at impressively rapid processing speeds.

-As usual, MMI navigation plus works in tandem with Audi connect, which provides complementary online services.
-Among these is the e tron route planner, which calculates the fastest route including optimum charging stops, taking into account traffic data, the driver’s driving profile, and the duration of the charging stops, and in some cases may use this information to suggest an alternative route.
-The directory of charging points is updated online every day, and can be set to prioritise charging stations along the planned route where the driver can pay using the e tron Charging Service.
+As usual, MMI navigation plus works in tandem with Audi connect, which provides complimentary online services.
+Among these is the e-tron route planner, which calculates the fastest route including optimum charging stops, taking into account traffic data, the driver’s driving profile, and the duration of the charging stops, and in some cases may use this information to suggest an alternative route.
+The directory of charging points is updated online every day and can be set to prioritise charging stations along the planned route where the driver can pay using the e-tron Charging Service.